nvim-tree/nvim-tree.lua/README.md

 - cd command to move faster accross the fs if needed
 - quickly find file in the directory structure
 - use libuv functions instead of `touch` and `mkdir` in `add_file()`
-- fix colors fucks up on refresh sometimes (and git is wrong when cd into a subdirectory)